 It is the responsibility of the student to notify the Registrar's Office of his/her intention to graduate.
-Intent to Graduate forms are to be filed with the Registrar's Office by the start of the senior year.
+Intent to Graduate must be filed with the Registrar's Office by the start of the senior year.
 Students whose plans for graduation change, whether they intend to graduate earlier or later than previously anticipated, should inform the Registrar's Office immediately.
-The Graduation Fee is to be paid by the beginning of the last session of attendance.
+The Graduation Fee is to be paid by the beginning of the last session of attendance and is not adjusted if the graduate is unable to participate in Commencement exercises.